KaylaDefi/Futures_Trading_Sim/README.md

 Currently under development.

-A crypto futures trading simulator that calculates the liquidation price based on the user’s entry price, leverage, and position type (long or short).
-The core logic is written in Rust for speed and reliability, and it's compiled to WebAssembly (WASM) so it runs directly in the browser.
-My Next.js + TypeScript frontend loads the WASM module, takes user inputs, and displays the calculated liquidation price in real time.

-Breakdown:
+A crypto futures trading simulator where users can connect a wallet (MetaMask on testnet), specify a trade size, choose leverage and position type (long or short), and simulate entering and exiting trades.
+The simulator calculates liquidation price, position size, and realized PnL, giving users a realistic feel for perpetual futures trading — without risking real assets.

+🔧 Technologies

-Frontend: Next.js + React + Tailwind UI
+Frontend: Next.js + React (TypeScript)

-Core logic: Rust function that computes liquidation price

-Rust → WebAssembly: compiled using wasm-pack

-Runs in browser: WASM module is loaded dynamically, no server needed

-Liquidation logic: simple financial math (entry_price, leverage, maintenance margin)

-Reactivity: When user inputs change, React re-calculates and updates UI
+Wallet Integration: MetaMask via ethers.js, with real-time balance and network detection

+Core Logic: Rust (compiled to WebAssembly via wasm-pack)

+Context Management: React Context API for account and wallet state

+🧠 Key Features

+Connect/disconnect MetaMask wallet (testnet only)

+Fetch and display live ETH price

+Input trade amount, leverage, and position type

+Calculate liquidation price and position size using WASM

+Enter and exit positions manually

+Show real-time PnL (profit/loss) upon exiting trades

+💻 How It Works

+Rust handles all core calculations for speed and precision

+WASM loads dynamically in the browser — no backend required

+React state manages all user input and reactivity

+🚧 In Progress

+Improved UI for trade history and PnL tracking

+Multiple positions and cross-margin logic

+Testnet order simulation with on-chain confirmations